 The original publication can be found here: http://www.actaorthopaedica.be/acta/download/2015-3/09-Persiani%20et%20al.pdf

-At Riordan-McKenna Institute, Dr. McKenna performs a procedure for AVFNH that is similar to the one described in the Italian study.
-However, Dr. McKenna augments the BMAC injection with AlphaGEMS amniotic tissue product.
-AlphaGEMS is a pliable tissue allograft (transplant) derived from human placental amnion, which contains over 100 growth factors and functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
-The inclusion of AlphaGEMS adds a new dimension to the tissue repair process that was successfully tested in Rome.
+At Riordan Medical Institute, Our physicians perform a procedure for AVFNH that is similar to the one described in the Italian study.
+However, they augment the BMAC injection with an amniotic tissue product developed by Dr. Riordan.
+This product is a pliable tissue allograft (transplant) derived from human placental amnion, which contains over 100 growth factors and functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+Its inclusion adds a new dimension to the tissue repair process that was successfully tested in Rome.

-“Since we perform core decompression with stem cell therapy at RMI, we are encouraged to see independent study results published that show the effectiveness of a similar procedure for patients with avascular necrosis of the femoral head,” states Riordan-McKenna Institute Medical Director, Wade McKenna, DO.
+We perform core decompression with stem cell therapy at RMI and therefore, we are encouraged to see independent study results published that show the effectiveness of a similar procedure for patients with avascular necrosis of the femoral head.

-For more information about BMAC and AlphaGEMS treatment at RMI, please visit: http://www.rmiclinic.com/non-surgical-stem-cell-injections-joint-pain/stemnexa-protocol/
+For more information about BMAC and Amniotic Tissue Product treatment at RMI, please CLICK HERE.

 If you are suffering from avascular osteonecrosis of the femoral head and would like to be evaluated for treatment at RMI, the first step is to complete an online medical history.
 Once we receive it, our staff will contact you to answer general questions and to guide you through the rest of the evaluation process, which usually requires recent MRI images and an MRI report.